cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 Godunov's order barrier theorem shows why the concept of smoothness plays a crucial role in the deployment of numerical methods.
 It states that linear high-order methods that are monotonous are at most first-order accurate.
 Linear higher-order (:math:`\gt 1`) methods thus suffer from artificial oscillations at non-smooth parts of the solution, specifically at discontinuities and strong gradients.
-Some higher-order methods, such as CADET-FV (2nd order), contain a non-linear mechanism to suppress these oscillations.
+Some higher-order methods, such as the FV variants implemented in CADET, contain a non-linear mechanism to suppress these oscillations.
-The non-linear WENO mechanism employed in CADET-FV can be fine-tuned via the fields specified here :ref:`flux_restruction_methods`.
+The non-linear WENO mechanism employed in CADET-FV can be fine-tuned via the fields specified here :ref:`flux_reconstruction_methods`.
-Unfortunately, non-linear higher-order methods (order :math:`\geq 3`) are either not applicable (e.g., undefined boundary treatment) or have other shortcomings, such as more highly problem-dependent parameters.
+Unfortunately, non-linear higher-order methods (here :math:`\geq 3`) are either not applicable (e.g., undefined boundary treatment) or have other shortcomings, such as more highly problem-dependent parameters.

-CADET-DG is a linear high-order method (arbitrary order) and thus exhibits oscillatory behaviour at strong gradients, which increases the approximation error and results in a smaller EOC for lower resolutions.
+The DG variant that is implemented in CADET is a linear high-order method (arbitrary order) and thus exhibits oscillatory behaviour at strong gradients, which increases the approximation error and results in a smaller EOC for lower resolutions.
-As strong gradients are a local phenomena that can be captured by employing more discrete points, DG becomes more performant again for higher resolutions.
+Since strong gradients are local phenomena which can be captured by employing more discrete points, DG becomes more performant again for higher resolutions.
 This, however, might happen after the engineering error tolerance is by far surpassed.
 Hence, CADET-FV as a stabilized lower-order method can be more performant, depending on the setting.
 The DG scheme reduces its oscillatory behaviour by adding artificial numerical dispersion at element interfaces.
-Thus, the use of a lower polynomial degree and more elements is recommended for rather non-smooth problems.
+Thus, the use of a lower polynomial degree and more elements is recommended for non-smooth solutions.

 In Chromatography, mathematical discontinuities never happen, as there are always some dispersive effects in reality.
 Chromatography models, however, allow for discontinuities if dispersion parameters are set to zero.
 Moreover, steep and self-sharpening concentration fronts might appear due to binding.
 Binding models that might cause self-sharpening concentration fronts are often associated with competitive Langmuir type isotherms for components with differently strong binding properties.
-Nonetheless, a lot of chromatography settings yield rather smooth concentration profiles, for which DG is the better choice in terms of computational performance.
+Nonetheless, many chromatography settings yield rather smooth concentration profiles, for which DG is the better choice in terms of computational performance.

 Recommendations on the choice of spatial discretization methods
 ---------------------------------------------------------------